maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 Gaussian processes are Bayesian alternatives to kernel methods and allow us to infer a _distribution over functions_, which sounds a little crazy but is actually both an intuitive thing to desire as well as being analytically tractable in certain cases.

-Typically in machine learning we have some features $X$ with labels $\mathbf{y}$ and we assume that $\mathbf{y} = f(X)$ for some function $f$.
-When making this assumption we are typically fixing the parameterisation capacity of the model we wish to use, for example, in linear regression we are assuming there are slope and intercept terms and so the total amount of parameters is fixed given the data.
+A typical set-up in supervised machine learning is to start with some features $X$ and labels $\mathbf{y}$ and we want to find some function $f$ that learns a mapping between $X$ and $y$ i.e. $f : X \rightarrow y$.
+When choosing a model, or functional form for $f$ we are typically fixing the parameterisation capacity of the model we wish to use, for example, in linear regression we are assuming there are a fixed number of slope and intercept terms and so the total amount of parameters is fixed given the data.

 What if, instead, we wished to think about all possible functional forms for $f$ without pre-specifying how many parameters are involved?
 It turns out this is what Gaussian processes allow us to do.
 In return we must find a way to specify a prior over the type of functions we wish to see.